By My Side Again

-By My Side Again (Cuando vuelvas a mi lado) is a 1999 film directed by Gracia Querejeta.
+By My Side Again (Cuando vuelvas a mi lado) is a 1999 film directed by Gracia Querejeta, who also co-wrote the screenplay.
 It was nominated for seven Goya Awards.

 Cast

 Production

 By My Side Again is a Spanish-Italian-French co-production by Sogetel, Elías Querejeta PC, Albares Productions, and Blue Cinematografica, with the participation of Esicma, Continental, TVE, Canal+, Tele Plus, and TVG.

 Release

 It screened at the 47th San Sebastián International Film Festival in September 1999.
 Distributed by Warner Sogefilms, it was theatrically released in Spain on 8 October 1999.